Another Book of Nothing Chapters 30 - 36:

 The Buddha, The Sutra of Complete Enlightenment

-Here then is the ultimate riddle: to seek without seeking, to renounce without renouncing, and to realize there is in fact no realiser.
-However this can only become fully clear to the enlightened soul – one who no longer sees a snake in the harmless piece of rope and whose whole apparatus of existence that was based on the former belief has been dissolved.
+Here then is the ultimate riddle: to seek without seeking, to renounce without renouncing, and to realise there is in fact no realiser.
+This can only become fully clear to the enlightened soul – one who no longer sees a snake in the harmless piece of rope and whose whole apparatus of existence that was based on the former belief has been dissolved.
 Thus Dattatreya sings:

 The enlightened one is a yogi devoid of yoga and absence of yoga.